 Summary: Our first explorations of recursion involved procedures that take lists as parameters.
-However, recursive procedures can also take other types as parameters, such as numbers.
-In this reading, we consider techniques to recurse over numbers, particularly integers.
+However, recursive procedures can also take numbers as parameters.
+In this reading, we consider these kinds of procedures.

 While the recursive procedures we've written so far have used lists as the basis of recursion, we can also write recursive procedures with other types as the basis of recursion.
 In particular, natural numbers provide a nice basis of recursion.
 Like lists, natural numbers have a recursive structure of which we can take advantage when we write direct-recursion procedures.
-A natural number, n, is either (a) zero, or (b) the successor of a smaller natural number, which we can obtain by subtracting 1 from n.
+A natural number is either (a) zero, or (b) the successor of a smaller natural number, which we can obtain by subtracting 1.

-Recall that the common format of a recursive procedure is
+Recall that the standard format of a recursive procedure is

 (define recursive-proc (lambda (val) (if (base-case-test) (base-case val) (combine (partof val) (recursive-proc (simplify val))))))

-technique for identifying the base case.
-With natural numbers, 0 often
+a technique for identifying the base case.
+With natural numbers,

-provides an appropriate base case.
-Standard Scheme provides the predicate
+0 often provides an appropriate base case.
+Standard Scheme provides

-the expression for the appropriate case is evaluated.
-So we can write a
+the appropriate case is evaluated.
+So we can write a procedure that

-procedure that applies to any natural number if we know (a) what
+applies to any natural number if we know (a) what value it

-value it should return when the argument is 0 and (b) how to convert the
+should return when the argument is 0 and (b) how to convert the value

-value that the procedure would return for the next smaller natural number
+that the procedure would return for the next smaller natural number into

 For instance, here is a procedure that computes the termial of